-You know it.
-You love it.
-The much adored soup option at the ol’ neighborhood Olive Garden (the OG as my friends and I used to call it) is made even better – like, WAY better – when made right in your own kitchen.
+This Homemade Zuppa Toscana recipe is just too good.
+The much adored soup option at the ol’ neighborhood Olive Garden is made even better – like, WAY better – when made right in your own kitchen.
 I don’t think I can over-do the hype for this one.
 This is truly one of the most insanely delicious soups that I’ve ever made, and I hope that you will, at the very least, give it a shot.
+One pan.
+An unassuming lineup of simple, humble ingredients.
+Life-changing results.
+No hyperbole.

 What is Zuppa Toscana?